AreebRoyepen/STRUT_frontend/README.md

-STRUT frontend using Material Design by Google
+STRUT frontend using Material Kit based on Material Design by Google